lupyuen/lupyuen.github.io/src/tinyemu.md

 [(Yep TinyEMU has a __Graphics Framebuffer__)](https://www.barebox.org/jsbarebox/?graphic=1)

-_How to set this Boot Address in NuttX?_
+_And we set this Boot Address in NuttX?_

 Actually we don't! __NuttX for QEMU Emulator__ (64-bit RISC-V) is already configured to boot at __`0x8000_0000`__: [ld.script](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/tinyemu/boards/risc-v/qemu-rv/rv-virt/scripts/ld.script#L21-L27)